Maine Law for Court Ordered Drug Rehab & Involuntary Commitment

-Maine State Law provides for a variety of court ordered involuntary assessment, commitment, and treatment solutions for substance abuse and mental health disorders on both an inpatient and outpatient basis.
-Blue Paper Maine is an example of an order to initiate an involuntary mental health assessment in the State of Maine.
+Maine Law for court ordered drug rehab and involuntary assessment, commitment, and treatment for mental health disorders on both an inpatient and outpatient basis.
+Blue Paper Maine is an order to initiate an involuntary mental health assessment in the State of Maine.

 Blue Paper Maine